vishalv22/Python/Python/README.md

 - Uses **git** (version control) to **track code changes**.<br>
 - Hosts repositories (repo) for our projects.<br>
 - Feature: code storage, collaboration (pull requests), showcasing protfollios.<br><br>
-- eg: pushing my python code to github to share and back it up.<br>
+- e.g., pushing my Python code to GitHub to share it and back it up.<br>
 - Used by developers for **teamwork** and **opensource projects**.<br><br>

 ## 🛠️Git :